 These cities and countries wear their passion for coffee on their sleeves.

-All are packed with quirky cafes, passionate roasters, and coffee tours to try so many new and exciting blends.
+All are packed with quirky cafes, passionate roasters, and coffee tours to try many new and exciting blends.

 So buckle up for a whirlwind tour of ten top coffee destinations coffee drinkers nearly always fall in love with.